 COMPLICATIONS & DISCUSSION

 Sometimes violating the above recommendations is unavoidable, depending on the lighting and brightness variation within a scene.
 For example, with direct reflections and other specular highlights, some clipping is often unavoidable.
 Alternatively, with high contrast, low-key lighting, some regions will often remain virtually solid black.
 Fast motion or rapidly-changing subject matter might also require more highlight protection than usual.

 Be careful when using the LCD preview image; this can often be misleading under changing ambient light, or if the brightness is set too high or low for natural viewing.
 Leaving the LCD at its maximum brightness can often trick one intro underexposing the image, for example.
 Try to rely on objective tools such as the histogram goal posts and exposure false color mode.

-- Also see part 2 of this tutorial: In-Camera Exposure Tools: Histograms, Goal Posts & Traffic Lights.
+- Also see part 2 of this tutorial: Exposure with RED Cameras: In-Camera Histogram Tools

-- Also see part 3 of this tutorial: In-Camera False Color & Zebra Tools.
+- Also see part 3 of this tutorial: Exposure with RED Cameras: False Color & Zebra Tools